Sales Leaders Guide to Building a Scalable Sales Organization

 Scalable Sales Organization, Predictable Revenue

 You can't grow a company if you can't scale your sales organization.
 When you look at the staffing industry there are literally thousands of companies in the $10-$75M revenue range.
 The majority of these companies are living off the 'superhero' model which means they're getting 80% to 90% or more of their revenue from just one or two of their top producers.
 Unfortunately this model doesn't scale and inevitably these companies stop growing because they don't have a systematic process and "playbook" for ALL salespeople to achieve the same "rock star" success.
 Having a scalable sales organization means SALES LEADERS:

 - Consistently hire the same successful salespeople with a hiring profile (to do this they rely personality assessments, competency exams and data, not gut instinct)

 - Consistently train their salespeople to execute a common sales process and sales methodology

-- Providing each salesperson with the same quality and quantity of sales leads
+- Provide each salesperson with the same quality and quantity of sales leads

-- Holding each salesperson accountable to working each sales lead through the same sales process
+- Hold each salesperson accountable to working each sales lead through the same sales process

 - Have front line sales managers who consistently model the desired behaviors and coach their salespeople through the sales process

 Aaron Ross transformed the sales team at Salesforce.com and scaled the business into a cash cow.
 Fundamentally, predictable revenue refers to following a systematic framework to achieve consistent, year-over-year revenue growth based on a formulaic process - not last-minute negotiations and guessing.
 Having a systematic process to follow is what makes revenue growth "predictable."
 This of course means taking the right approach to sales training and building a scalable and repeatable onboarding program that delivers predictable results.
 Ross goes on to explain in his book that to achieve predictable revenue, one must understand their sales funnel, determine their average deal size (to not chase bad deals) and understand the length of their average sales cycle.
 He also points out that everything you do must become a system.
 Without a system you have nothing to scale and therefore have no predictability.